 Internship and Exchange Opportunities

 CityU also encourages students to participate in exchange programmes, which help to develop their language skills and provide increased awareness of other cultures.
-We offer over 450 credit-bearing programmes with partner universities around the world.
+We offer about 510 credit-bearing programmes with partner universities around the world.

 The Library’s collections include: